Skip to main content

 Ken-Betwa Project:Dam of Doom for Panna Tiger Reserve

 As the two states of Madhya Pradesh and Uttar Pradesh signed the controvertial Ken-Betwa linking project (KBLP), considered as an environmental catastrophe, the cost of the trees proposed to be cut is anybody's guess, especially after an expert committee report submitted in the Supreme Court recently.
 Besides, the best of tiger country will also be submerged and disconnected from the Panna national park which is all set to bear the brunt.
 All the good work of the tiger reintroduction programme in the tiger reserve is going to be flowed down in the project water.
 The number of tigers in Panna varies somewhere around 65-70 which includes 20 cubs.
 Priceless Ecology to be Submerged A five member committee of experts for the first time set a guideline on the valuation of trees and submitted a report in the Supreme Court in a case related to West Bengal where 356 trees were required to be felled.
-The committee told the apex court that a heritage tree with a lifespan of well
+A tree’s monetary worth is its age multiplied by Rs 74,500.
+The committee adde

 8- Year After Tiger Killing, Poachers Get Jail Sentence in MP